 Glenbow is more than a museum; it is a place of confluence where stories, objects, and people meet.
 Once an inward-looking concrete vault, it is now transformed into a permeable, luminous space that connects art with community and the city beyond.

-The new architecture blurs boundaries between inside and out, institution and city, what a museum has been and what it might become.
-For the first time, Glenbow will have front doors carved directly into its façades along Stephen Avenue and 9th Avenue.
-Inside, the vertical gallery, a soaring five-storey atrium, draws daylight deep into the building, creating a space for orientation and contemplation.
-Conservation labs, art storage, and workshops are revealed, making visible the care and craft behind the collections.
-Galleries flex and adapt; quiet moments coexist with soaring public spaces.
-The Salon gallery introduces the “pillow window” to city views, reinforcing a porous, transparent experience that acts both as mirror and window – inviting reflection while opening outward.
+The new architecture blurs boundaries – between inside and out, institution and city, what a museum has been and what it might become.
+For the first time, Glenbow features front doors carved directly into its façades along Stephen Avenue and 9th Avenue.
+Inside the museum, the Vertical Gallery, a soaring five-storey atrium, draws daylight deep into the building, creating a space for orientation and contemplation.
+Conservation labs, art storage, and workshops are revealed, displaying the care and craft behind the collections.
+Galleries are designed to flex and adapt, allowing quiet moments to coexist with expansive public spaces.
+The Salon gallery introduces the “pillow window,” framing city views in a way that reinforces a porous, transparent experience that acts both as mirror and window – inviting reflection while opening outward.

 Glenbow’s design embraces a deliberate “fuzziness,” creating a building that is open to interpretation and change.
-Its diaphanous skin of glass-fibre-reinforced concrete shifts with the light, dissolving at its edges – never singular, always changing with time, season, and perception.
+Its diaphanous skin – made of glass-fibre-reinforced concrete – shifts with the light, dissolving at its edges.
+The façade is never singular; it transforms with time, season, and perception.

 This act of reimagining is also one of stewardship.
-By embracing adaptive reuse, the project preserves 38,000 tons of concrete from landfill and avoids generating 56,000 tons of new carbon.
-The transformation of 354,000 square feet in the heart of Calgary’s cultural district is as much a civic gesture as it is an architectural one.
-A museum for everyone, a vessel not only for art but for belonging.
+Through adaptive reuse, the project preserves 38,000 tons of concrete from ending up in landfill and avoids generating 56,000 tons of new carbon emissions.
+The transformation of 354,000 square feet in the heart of Calgary’s cultural district is not only architectural – it’s a civic gesture.
+Glenbow becomes a museum for everyone – a vessel not only for art, but for belonging.

 - Location